 K ordering J to fasten his seat belt, J lecturing him about politeness, and K politely asking J to put on a seat belt after pushing the little red button.

 Chekhov's Skill: Though played for laughs, when J shoots little Tiffany, his description of the situation demonstrates a skilled ability to pick up on details in the scene.
 While it seems he's simply embellishing to Zed, J is later the one who makes the connection between the jeweler's cat Orion and the "Orion's Belt" clue.
-It's made all the more awesome by the novelization revealing his rational for shooting Tiffany was CORRECT, something none of the other applicants succeeded at.
+It's made all the more awesome by the novelization revealing his rationale for shooting Tiffany was CORRECT, something none of the other applicants succeeded at.
 He also remembers the flying saucers at the World's Fair in Queens, realizing that the Bug could use the mothballed ships to escape.

-Covert Group With Mundane Front: In the beginning, Kay introduces himself and Dee as "INS, Division Six", much to the confusion of the border patrol officers.
+Covert Group with Mundane Front: In the beginning, Kay introduces himself and Dee as "INS, Division Six", much to the confusion of the border patrol officers.
 This extended to the animated series, where Jay and Kay would introduce themselves in any position tangentially-related to the situation as "Division Six".

 Creator Cameo: Director Barry Sonnenfeld and his daughter are seen as two of the aliens under surveillance by the MIB.